getml/reflect-cpp/docs/supported_formats/cbor.md

 # CBOR

-For CBOR support, you must also include the header `<rfl/cbor.hpp>` and include the jsoncons library (https://github.com/danielaparker/jsoncons).
+For CBOR support, you must also include the header `<rfl/cbor.hpp>` and include the [jsoncons](https://github.com/danielaparker/jsoncons) library.
 Note that it is header-only.
+Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_CBOR=ON` to cmake.
+If you are using vcpkg or Conan, there should be an appropriate feature (vcpkg) or option (Conan) that will abstract this away for you.

 CBOR or Concise Binary Object Representation, is a JSON-like binary format with an emphasis on small binary sizes.